marionhardy/RAB741/README.md

 ## Experimental design

 Mice T cells at T0h, in presence or absence of tryptophan in the medium.
-Total RNA was extracted using Trizol at T0h, 48h and 96h.
+Total RNA was extracted using Trizol at T0h, 48h and 96h after treatment.
 Sequencing was done by Illumina Seq, 10^6 depth of sequencing? (need to ask for more info)

 ## Scripts used: